gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 ## Manage

-You can see a full history of quota request change for a history using the [AWS Console](https://console.aws.amazon.com/servicequotas/home#!/requests) or the AWS CLI:
+You can see a full history of quota request changes using the [AWS Console](https://console.aws.amazon.com/servicequotas/home#!/requests) or the AWS CLI: